-Avril Fuller, Young Person's Co-ordinator
+Avril Fuller,

-Avril is of Gypsy heritage and started as a volunteer with FFT before becoming a paid member of staff in 2003.
+Young Person's Co-ordinator Avril is of Gypsy heritage and started as a volunteer with FFT before becoming a paid member of staff in 2003.
 Her background is with Traveller Education Services.
 Avril specialises in working with vulnerable people/learning difficulties/disabilities.

+Marya Sadouni,

-Marya Sadouni, Community Support Worker Marya, a Romany Gypsy, joined FFT in 2008, having previously been a volunteer.
-She work having previously been a volunteer.
+Community Support Worker Marya, a Romany Gypsy, joined FFT in 2008, having previously been a volunteer.
 She worked previously as a carer in the healthcare profession and trained as a Doula nurse.